 This article was first published by the World Economic Forum on September 26, 2021.
 It is co-authored with Derek Baraldi, Head of the Banking Industry, World Economic Forum and Manuela Stefania Fulga, Platform Curator, Banking and Capital Markets, World Economic Forum.

-The landmark IPCC climate report revealed an alarming reality: the globe is likely to reach 1.5C in the next 20 years.
+The landmark IPCC climate report revealed an alarming reality: The globe is likely to reach 1.5C warming in the next 20 years.
 We need to cut greenhouse gas emissions urgently and at scale to prevent irreversible damage to our planet.

-The good news is that both public and private stakeholders from industries, finance and governments have announced ambitious pledges to reduce carbon emissions.
-Net-zero commitments today cover ~68% of global GDP.
+The good news is that both public and private stakeholders from industries, finance, and governments have announced ambitious pledges to reduce carbon emissions.
+Net-zero commitments today cover ~68 percent of global GDP.